ZubeyirOflaz/CarSharing/README.md

 ## Features

-- Easy to use and flexible model for finding optimal routes for most economical car-sharing solution
+- Easy to use and flexible model for finding optimal routes for the most economical car-sharing solution

 - Adapts to current fuel prices and available rental cars easily